Exclusive: Icahn offered to settle with Forest before battle

 Forest said Ende, who was also nominated by Icahn last year, had received the fewest number of votes of any of the 14 director nominees in 2011.
 The company also took aim at Ende’s compensation arrangement with Icahn, saying it gives the nominee an incentive to “favor Icahn’s profits over the interests of the rest of our shareholders.”

-The company also attacked the records of Icahn’s other nominees - Ninivaggi; Pierre Legault, who until recently was CEO of biotechnology firm Prosidion Ltd, a unit of Astellas Pharma; and Andrew Fromkin, former CEO of Clinical Data Inc, a company Forest bought last year.
+Icahn’s other three nominees are Pierre Legault, who until recently was CEO of biotechnology firm Prosidion Ltd, a unit of Astellas Pharma; Daniel Ninivaggi, president of Icahn Enterprises; and Andrew Fromkin, former CEO of Clinical Data Inc, a company Forest bought last year.

 Forest said Ninivaggi is a salaried employee of Icahn Enterprises with no pharmaceutical experience, while Fromkin and Legault have limited relevant experience.
 The company also said it believed Fromkin was conflicted because of a prior association with Clinical Data.